dbalaouras/Beats-Pi/README.md

 ## About this repo
 Elastic Beats are lightweight data shippers that collect and send information back to Logstash, your Elasticsearch cluster, or another output of your choosing.
 However, Elastic doesn't package them for Raspberry Pi, so even if you connect to Elastic's apt repo, you won't be able to install Beats.

 You can build the beats from source if you want, and I go over how to do that in my easyBEATS fork.
 However, here I make it easy.
 I've packaged the Beats and put them in an apt repo that you can use on your Raspberry Pi.

+Let's be perfectly clear: Beats are created by Elastic NV, not me.
+All I'm doing here is compiling from source and hanging in a repo.
+I didn't develop the Beats and deserve no credit for the whizbangitry they provide.

 ## Connect to the repo